MartinThoma/MartinThoma.github.io/_posts/2012-03-11-computer-science-jokes.md

 There are 10 types of people: those who understand binary, and those who do not understand it.

-{% caption align="aligncenter" width="300" caption="Why people seem to have freetime" url="../images/2012/03/why-people-seem-to-have-freetime-300x248.png" alt="Why people seem to have freetime" title="Why people seem to have freetime" height="248" class="size-medium" %}
+{% caption align="aligncenter" width="300" caption="Why people seem to have freetime" url="../images/2012/03/why-people-seem-to-have-freetime-300x248.png" alt="Why people seem to have freetime"  height="248" class="size-medium" %}

 <h2>More Jokes!</h2>
 <ul>